daudix/daudix.one/markdown.md

 toc: false
 archive: "This page is, in fact, not archived, meaning it will receive content updates."
 trigger: "This page contains blackjack and hookers, and bad jokes such as this one."
+disclaimer: "
-disclaimer: "All tricks in this page are performed by professionals, don't try this at home."
+- All tricks in this page are performed by lab boys, do try this at home.

+- Expose yourself to 4000° kelvin.

+- Inhale neurotoxin, enjoying slow death.

+- Lick the asbestos and moon rocks."
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.